olafurpg/sourcegraph-vscode/README.md

 - `sourcegraph.url`: The Sourcegraph instance to use.
 Specify your on-premises Sourcegraph instance here, if applicable.
 - `sourcegraph.remoteUrlReplacements`: Object, where each `key` is replaced by `value` in the remote url.
 - `sourcegraph.defaultBranch`: String to set the name of the default branch.
 Always open files in the default branch.
+- `sourcegraph.recentlyBrowsedFiles`: List of strings for recently visited files.
+This setting is automatically managed by the extension.
+- `sourcegraph.recentlyBrowsedRepositories`: List of strings for recently visited repositories.
+This setting is automatically managed by the extension.

 ## Questions & Feedback